 Taking a final sip of nutrient paste, Tali tried to formulate her thoughts, obviously surprised to have a question directed at her.
 "Oh, ah, well, I was on my Pilgrimage, I think I told you about that before?
 And I had discovered evidence that Saren was a traitor…"

-Shepard relaxed and listened as his girlfriend recounted the events that had lead to their meeting, adding the occasional detail or comment.
-Hannah listened as she heard the stories behind the reports she had read.
-She smiled as she saw their affection for one another, how they traded witty remarks and tried to place the other in the spotlight when they downplayed their role too much.
+John relaxed and listened as his girlfriend recounted the events that had lead to their meeting, adding the occasional detail or comment.
+Hannah listened as she heard the stories behind the report she had read.
+She smiled as she saw their affection for one another, how they traded witty jabs and tried to place the other in the spotlight when they downplayed their role too much.

 After finishing with John's inauguration into the Spectres, Tali finally stopped to take a breath.

-"Now that's a funny story, not that you'd ever get an accurate account out of either of them."
-A distinctly flanged voice interrupted, resulting, much to Hannah's amusement, in muttered curses from both Tali and John.
+"Now that's a funny story, not that you'd ever get an accurate account out of either of them," a distinctly Turian voice interrupted, resulting, much to Hannah's amusement, in audible groans and muttered curses from both Tali and John.

 "No wonder you were so quick to volunteer for this, you had this planned the whole time didn't you?"
-Shepard observed, glaring at his heavily armed and armoured Turian companion "And aren't you meant to be keeping an eye out for potential issues?"
+Shepard observed, glaring at his heavily armoured Turian companion, "and aren't you meant to be keeping an eye out for potential issues?"

-"I figured this counted as a potential issue, and Thane said he could cover the sniping."
-Garrus replied, smirking at his friends' discomfort.
-"More seriously though, Kasumi saw some Eclipse mercs loitering in some of the alleys around here, so she figured that having a 'deterrent' around may help keep things nice and quiet.
+"I figured this counted as a potential issue, and Thane said he could cover the sniping," Garrus replied, smirking at his friends' discomfort.
+"More seriously though, Kasumi saw one of the local gangs loitering in some of the alleys around here, so she figured that having a 'deterrent' around may help keep things nice and quiet.
 Besides, Tali doesn't have her shotgun with her, so I figured I'm pretty safe."

-"I suppose I walked into that one."
-He replied, shaking his head in exasperation but chuckling despite himself.
+"I suppose I walked into that one," the Turian replied, shaking his head in exasperation but chuckling despite himself.

 "I think I remember you from the funeral, though you had fewer scars then."

-"And Shepard always said I looked fine" He said with feigned indignation.
-"It's good to meet you again Captain, this time for a more pleasant reason."
+"Just 'slap some face paint on and no-one will notice', huh Shepard?"
+He accused with feigned indignation.
+Becoming more serious, he turned back to Hannah and shook her hand, "It's good to meet you again Captain, this time for a more pleasant reason."

-"Indeed" Hannah agreed.
+"Indeed," Hannah agreed.
 "Now, you said you knew how these two got together?"
-Hannah asked.
-She could tell all three of them were good friends and she suspected that she would get a much better account of all the details by asking Garrus, plus it had the bonus of making John squirm.
+She could tell all three of them were good friends, both from their banter and from the many stories she had heard of them, and she suspected that she would get a much better account of all the details by asking Garrus; plus it had the bonus of making John squirm.

 "Wait, trial?
 What trial?"
 Hannah blurted out, suddenly concerned.
 Her eyes flicked between the three individual in front of her, looking for an answer.